Table of Contents

 - Proteinuria + systemic findings: HSP, HUS, lupus nephritis, Wegener’s granulomatosis or other ANCA vasculitis, Goodpasture’s disease

 Therapy of Childhood Nephrotic Syndrome

 Transient proteinuria and orthostatic proteinuria do not require any specific treatment.
-For children with orthostatic proteinuria, long-term periodic monitoring (every 6–12 months) of first morning urine and of blood pressure is required.
+For children with orthostatic proteinuria, long-term periodic monitoring (every 6–12 months) of first-morning urine and of blood pressure is required.

 For children with isolated proteinuria, initial thorough diagnostic evaluation, periodic monitoring of FMU and blood pressure, and referral to a pediatric nephrologist are recommended.
 Proteinuria lowering medications may be considered.

-Treatment of persistent proteinuria consists of management of the underlying disease and the use of proteinuria lowering medications.
+Treatment of persistent proteinuria consists of the management of the underlying disease and the use of proteinuria lowering medications.